undix/ugai/README.md

 **Organize Your Collection:**
 1. **Segment by Reader Level:** Since these resources are for a high school, separate any non-high school materials into a different Calibre database.
 2. **Manage Excess Volumes:** If the collection of high school-appropriate ebooks (or teacher-created videos) exceeds 5,000 items, further divide them by subject (e.g., Physics, Chemistry, Biology, Sociology, Economics, etc.).
 Calibre it self has excelent tools to do this job easily.
+This step will be more easier if you already set tags for each item base on subject.
+Again, Calibre it self has excelent tools to do this job easily.

 About